amirsamary/DP-403123/README.md

 After you observe the issue, you can try again by running `helm delete test-iris` and waiting for the chart to be deleted from your cluster.
 Then run `3-deploy-iris.sh` again.
 This script will make sure the Persistent Volume Claims from a previous try are removing so you can start again.

+After some tests, if IKO stops responding and refuses to deploy IRIS, you can kill IKO's pod and it will get automatically recreated.
+After that, you can try again and IRIS will be deployed.
+I believe this is another issue we should be fixing.
+IKO will stop responding for some reason.

+# IRIS Images tested

+The following images have been tested:
+* 2021.2.0XDBCQD.105.0 - failed
+* 2021.2.0XDBC.158.0 - Succeeded!